kemdict/gettext/README.md

 1. **There are no categories.** GNU gettext features [categories such as `LC_MESSAGES`, `LC_NUMERIC` and `LC_MONETARY`](https://www.gnu.org/software/gettext/manual/gettext.html#Locale-Environment-Variables), but since there already is a plethora of great JavaScript libraries to deal with numbers, currencies, dates etc, `node-gettext` is simply targeted towards strings/phrases.
 You could say it just assumes the `LC_MESSAGES` category at all times.
 2. **You have to read translation files from the file system yourself.** GNU gettext is a C library that reads files from the file system.
 This is done using `bindtextdomain(domain, localesDirPath)` and `setlocale(category, locale)`, where these four parameters combined are used to read the appropriate translations file.

-  However, since `node-gettext` needs to work both on the server in web browsers (which usually is referred to as it being *universal* or *isomorphic* JavaScript), it is up to the developer to read translation files from disk or somehow provide it with translations as pure JavaScript objects using [`addTranslations(locale, domain, translations)`](#gettextsetlocalelocale).
+  However, since `node-gettext` needs to work both on the server in web browsers (which usually is referred to as it being *universal* or *isomorphic* JavaScript), it is up to the developer to read translation files from disk or somehow provide it with translations then pass them in in the constructor.

   `bindtextdomain` will be provided as an optional feature in a future release.